DAGWorks-Inc/hamilton/docs/concepts/best-practices/using-within-your-etl-system.rst

 Using within your ETL System
 ============================

-How to integrate Hamilton within your existing ETL system.
+Conceptually you can integrate Hamilton within your existing ETL system quite easily:

 Compatibility Matrix
 --------------------